BECOME A MEMBER

 New Zealand’s association of civil contractors welcomes commitment to better management and leadership for Wellington’s water networks, but cautions little will change without a less combative approach.

-Civil Contractors New Zealand Chief Executive Alan Pollard said reports released this week highlight systematic governance and operational failures, with a lack of direction, oversight, funding and checks and balances to keep the region’s water networks on track.
+Civil Contractors New Zealand Chief Executive Alan Pollard said reports released this week highlight systemic governance and operational failures, with a lack of direction, oversight, funding and checks and balances to keep the region’s water networks on track.

 “At a time when New Zealand needs a shared and intensive focus to solve our infrastructure deficit, governance failures have meant Wellington Water has not developed the competency and frameworks required to effectively manage its significant asset portfolio.”